qouteall/qouteall-blog/blog/2025/Traps to Developers.md

   - Grapheme cluster is the "unit of character" in GUI.
   - For visible ascii characters, a character is a code point, a character is a grapheme cluster.
   - An emoji is a grapheme cluster, but it may consist of many code points.
   - In UTF-8, a code point can be 1, 2, 3 or 4 bytes.
 The byte number does not necessarily represent code point number.
-A UTF-8 code unit is 1 byte.
   - In UTF-16, each UTF-16 code unit is 2 bytes.
 A code point can be 1 code unit (2 bytes) or 2 code units (4 bytes, surrogate pair).
   - [WTF-16](https://simonsapin.github.io/wtf-8/#ill-formed-utf-16) is similar to UTF-16 but allows invalid surrogate pairs.
   - The standard doesn't put an upper limit on how much code point can a grapheme cluster contain.
 But implementations usually impose a limit for performance concerns.